Dalbo (Wolaita)

-Dalbo (Geʽez: ዳልቦ) is a town in Southern Nations, Nationalities, and Peoples' Region, Ethiopia within Wolayita Zone.
+Dalbo (Geʽez: ዳልቦ) is a town in South Ethiopia Regional State, Ethiopia within Wolayita Zone.
 Dalbo is located about 304 km away from Addis Ababa to the south through Butajira.
 And the town is located 11 km, North from Sodo, the capital of Wolayita Zone.
 The coordinate point of the town in map is 6°54′0″N 37°52′0″E with elevation of 2349 meters above the sea level.